Russia takes an American astronaut to the space station

 The Russian Soyuz 2.1a rocket blasted off from the Baikonur cosmodrome in Kazakhstan carrying Kim and Russians Sergei Ryzhikov and Alexei Zubritsky, docking three hours later with the ISS, Russia’s Roscosmos state space corporation said.

-Once the hatches were opened, Kim and the Russians were shown smiling and hugging their companions on the station, which now has 10 people on board, including four NASA astronauts, five Russians and Japanese astronaut Takuya Onishi.
+Once the hatches were opened, Kim and the Russians were shown smiling and hugging their companions on the station, which now has ten people on board, including four Nasa astronauts, five Russians and Japanese astronaut Takuya Onishi.

 That was when the first crewed international space mission carried out jointly by the United States and the Soviet Union saw an Apollo and a Soyuz dock in space.